 them grow enough to, at the least, outpace inflation.

 A RMD is a mandated withdrawal from a retirement savings account, based on regulations established by the IRS.
-Congress and the IRS would like retirement savings to be used primarily for the purpose of retirement,
+Congress and the IRS would like retirement savings to be used primarily for the purpose of

-and not as a means to transfer money to plan beneficiaries.
+as a means to transfer money to plan beneficiaries.
 To help enforce this objective, they require an individual to take a distribution from their retirement plan account each year.